annie-kayal/project-4/README.md

 </tr>
 </table>

-Overall the fitness database had three main models which held relationships with other models.
+The fitness app had three main models which held relationships with other models.
 The fitnessClass, Borough and BookedClass models.

 1. <h4 style='text-decoration: underline'>Fitness Class Model: </h4>